elixir-luxembourg/daisy/doc/deployment.md

 docker compose restart nginx
 ```

+> **Note:** The container nginx config uses `server web:5000` (Docker internal DNS) to reach the app — not `server 127.0.0.1:5000`.
+From inside a container, `127.0.0.1` is the container's own loopback, not the host's.
+Using `web:5000` is reliable across all Docker setups.

 #### Host nginx + Dockerized app

 The app is published on loopback only (`127.0.0.1:5000`).
 Host nginx proxies requests to it and serves static files directly from a bind-mounted host directory.
 Daisy uses `STATICFILES_DIR` from your `.env` (default: `./staticfiles`) and the `web` container populates that directory via `collectstatic` on startup.